matthewgrossman/website/docs/housefund/index.md

 You can send funds to Rachel's account:
 [venmo.com/rachelgoldberg94](https://venmo.com/rachelgoldberg94)

-If you are viewing this on your computer, you can scan this QR with your phone:
+If you are viewing this on your computer, you can scan this QR-code with your phone:
 ![venmo_qr_code](../assets/venmo_qr.png){ width="300", .centered}

 ### Check/Cash